 |Mary Walsh as Marg, Warrior Princess|

 This Hour Has 22 Minutes is still going strong, with Cathy Jones the only original cast member remaining.
-The rest of the current cast consists of Mark Critch, Sean Majunder and Susan Kent - all Newfoundlanders.
+The rest of the current Cast News for canadian shows consists of Mark Critch, Sean Majunder and Susan Kent - all Newfoundlanders.

 Mark Critch, was born in St. John's in 1974. and began doing sketch comedy when he was 15.
 In 2003, he moved from being a 22 Minutes writer to being one of its permanent anchors and reporters.
 He is a talented and hard-working comedian.
 On the show, he has done spot-on impressions of singers such as Burton Cummings and Neil Young.
 He has a great knack for imitating their mannerisms and their singing voices.

 Mark has appeared in CBC's Winnipeg Comedy Festival and hosted the Halifax Comedy Festival.
 He has also written for and appeared in CBC's popular Just for Laughs series.
 However his talents are not just limited to comedy.
 He has played the role of Ned Bishop in the CBC's detective series Republic of Doyle and a Gander, Newfoundland airport radio man in the 2006 World War II mini-series Above and Beyond.

 In 2013, Critch won the Best Actor Award at the Atlantic Film Festival for his performance in the Newfoundland-themed comedy The Grand Seduction.
 In the much-acclaimed movie, he portrays a branch bank manager Henry Tilley, a resident of the small harbour community of Tickle Head, Newfoundland.
 For 22 Minutes fans, the film is a must-see because Cathy Jones and Mary Walsh also have roles in it.